ninewise/dissertation/introduction/chapter.md

 ![Free RNA nucleotides are complemented to a template DNA strand, forming a single RNA strand.
 The formed strand is identical to the coding strand, except thymine (T) is replaced by uracil (U) and the deoxyribose is a ribose.
 The RNA polymerase performing the splitting and matching is not included in the drawing.\label{fig:transcription}](./transcription.svg)

+In eukaryotes, RNA splicing can remove some parts of the RNA sequence (called introns) while keeping the coding regions (called exons).
+The spliced parts may not always be the same for the same RNA sequence in the same organism (called alternative splicing).

 After transcription, the resulting RNA can be translated into yet another polymer called a polypeptide, which then folds into a protein.
 This translation is performed by a ribosome.
 It scans triplets of